Reed debutto` con

 to save the other's life; and the parody of

-Our man in Havana (1959), in which fraud is accomplished by a humble
+Our Man in Havana (1958), another collaboration with Graham Greene, in which fraud is accomplished by a humble

 English shopkeeper in Cuba to the detriment of the British secret service,